What is drifting? Everything you need to know about the motorsport

 Is there a drifting championships?

-There are numerous championships held around the world, but perhaps the most prestigious is the Drift Masters European Championship (DMEC).
+Numerous championships are held worldwide, but perhaps the most prestigious is the Drift Masters European Championship (DMEC).
+South Africa hosts a National Qualifier in the world-renowned and unique Red Bull Car Park Drift championship.
+The winner of this event will go on to represent South Africa at the world finals.

-The DMEC features top drivers – such as young Irishman Conor Shanahan and rally ace Kalle Rovanperä, who this year will compete in three rounds – who compete in six events spread across challenging and stunning locations.
-Below is a list of the six rounds taking place this year, including when and where they are held.
+Watch a star of world drifting, Abdo Feghali drive in South Africa.

 03